 Indiegogo is another site with a host of Warhammer STL files you can help bring to life.
 This 3D printed post-apocalyptic terrain is perfect for any Warhammer set, for example.

-3D printing giant Prusa has developed its own community space for designers to share their creations and collections with fellow enthusiasts.
+3D printing giant Prusa has developed Printables, a community space for designers to share their creations and collections with fellow enthusiasts.

 Printables is home to some of the best and most useful 3D printed Warhammer figurines and additions to enhance any game.
 This is because Prusa has cultivated a welcoming community that openly shares its creations for all to enjoy.

 High-quality STL files for Warhammer figurines are easy to find.
 This collection is sure to prove an excellent addition to any tabletop army, for example.
 As a bonus, there are also these Warhammer objective marker files to help keep track of your strategy.

 There’s also this design for a Battle Dispersion Die if you happen to misplace your own.
 It’s handy to use all the time or keep as a spare in case yours goes AWOL.